nakram6/eshoe/Readme.md

 HTML, CSS, JS, Bootstrap

-I have helped in the designing/creating of the front-end for pages and features such as About, Payment, Contact, Header/Footer modifications etc. and also have helped to convert all project HTML draft files into finalized PHP files complete with full page style/appearance.
+I have helped in the designing/creating of the front-end aspect for the site's pages and features such as About, Payment, Contact, Help, Header/Footer modifications, etc..
+I have also helped to convert all project HTML draft files into finalized PHP files complete with full page style/appearance.

-**COMPLETED - Erase After**

--Most project files have been given header/footer except a few that are labelled
--All files now PHP
--Most pages completed except a few that are labelled